du5t/spaceship/design.md

   [forcing them to perform repeated labor to view content if they come from a suspected VPN or Tor exit IP](https://trac.torproject.org/projects/tor/ticket/18361)
 - an overall trend of
   "[bullshit minimalism](http://idlewords.com/talks/website_obesity.htm)"
-  obscuring a swath of throwaway "single page" javascript, written for the primary purpose of providing data to markup
+  obscuring a swath of heavyweight, throwaway, "single page" javascript, written for the primary purpose of providing data to markup

-in most of the above cases, basically the only recourse you have is to be a complaining consumer. you're not even a customer, because you don't have a paying arrangement (a condition for enfranchisement in a market-controlled system). and anyway, making a lot of noise in the same chamber controlled by the authority you're attempting to sway, or making insignificant consumption choices at the mercy of whatever "app" is trendy at the moment does nothing to actually increase your agency in any way. worst of all, it reinforces a frame where attention, oration, rhetoric, and other tactical expressions are the main tools of change, where "social capital" is yet another resource to be accumulated.
+in most of the above cases, basically the only recourse you have is to be a complaining consumer. you're not even a customer, because you don't have a paying arrangement (a condition for enfranchisement in a market-controlled system). and anyway, making a lot of noise in the same chamber controlled by the authority you're attempting to sway, or making insignificant consumption choices at the mercy of whatever "app" is trendy at the moment, does nothing to actually increase your agency in any way. worst of all, it reinforces a frame where attention, oration, rhetoric, and other tactical expressions are the main tools of change, where "social capital" is yet another resource to be accumulated.